antrea-io/antrea/docs/octant-plugin-installation.md

 ### Prerequisites
-antrea-octant-plugin depends on the Antrea monitoring CRDs, AntreaControllerInfo and AntreaAgentInfo.
+antrea-octant-plugin depends on the Antrea monitoring CRDs (AntreaControllerInfo and AntreaAgentInfo) and Traceflow CRD (Traceflow).

-To run Octant together with antrea-octant-plugin, please make sure you have these two CRDs defined in you K8s cluster.
+To run Octant together with antrea-octant-plugin, please make sure you have these CRDs defined in you K8s cluster.

-If Antrea is deployed before antrea-octant-plugin starts by using the standard deployment yaml, Antrea monitoring CRDs should already be added.
-If not, please refer to [antrea.yaml](/build/yamls/antrea.yml) to create these two CRDs first.
+If Antrea is deployed before antrea-octant-plugin starts by using the standard deployment yaml, these CRDs should already be added.
+If not, please refer to [antrea.yaml](/build/yamls/antrea.yml) to create these CRDs first.

 ### Deploy Octant and antrea-octant-plugin as a Pod